Robin-Reynard/WhiteRabbit_CHIP-8-Emulator/README.md

 ⬅️ 📜 Publish text to the emulator GUI

 ## White Rabbit Chip8 (Chip-8 Program)
 Now you might be wondering what that cool-looking rabbit with a watch is at the top left of the program.
-It's an interactive program I've written in the Chip-8 language where upon pressing the "A" key (either on the displayed keyboard or via request through the server) will have the rabbit vanish!
+It's an interactive program I've written in the Chip-8 language where upon pressing the "A" key (either on the displayed keyboard or via request through the server), the rabbit vanishes!
 Don't worry; releasing the "A" key will bring it back.
 Its purpose?
 To welcome you 🐰

 ## Demo Client (Python Script)